-The use of SDA is mandatory on eligible purchases.
+The use of bonus depreciation is mandatory on eligible purchases.
 If not claimed, basis will still be reduced under the allowed or allowable rules.

-The taxpayer is allowed to elect out of the use of SDA on qualifying purchases.
-The taxpayer may elect out of 50% SDA and claim 30% or out of SDA entirely.
+The taxpayer is allowed to elect out of the use of bonus depreciation on qualifying purchases.
+The taxpayer may elect out of 50% bonus depreciation and claim 30% or out of bonus depreciation entirely.
 However, this election is made on a class by class basis.
-As with other elections, the election out of SDA may be made on an amended return filed within 6 months of the original due date of the return.
-After 6 months of the original due date of the return, a taxpayer can revoke an election out of the special depreciation allowance only with the prior written consent of the commissioner.
+As with other elections, the election out of bonus depreciation may be made on an amended return filed within 6 months of the original due date of the return.
+After 6 months of the original due date of the return, a taxpayer can revoke an election out of bonus depreciation only with the prior written consent of the commissioner.